dblohm7/dblohm7.github.com/source/_posts/2013-02-15-plugin-hang-ui-on-aurora.markdown

 ...
 </samp></pre>

-The highlighted hexidecimal value above is a handle to a window with class `MSCTFIME UI` (i.e. a Microsoft IME window) that was created by the main UI thread in the hung Flash process.
+The highlighted hexadecimal value above is a handle to a window with class `MSCTFIME UI` (i.e. a Microsoft IME window) that was created by the main UI thread in the hung Flash process.
 Despite my best efforts to try to disconnect the Plugin Hang UI input queue from these threads, Windows is